Sweet bakingfrangipanepearstartelettes

 Making the Frangipane and Raspberry Tart

 Make a firm dough with the flour, butter, sugar, salt and the half egg.
-Rap in clingfilm and leave to rest in the fridge for 30 minutes.
+Press into a flat disc, rap in clingfilm and leave to rest in the fridge for 30 minutes.
 Make sure the dough is cool but still easy to work with by the time you want to roll it out.

 Now make the frangipane by slowly melting the 125 g butter over low heat and letting it cool slightly.
 Beat the sugar together with the three eggs and the grated zest of lemon, orange or tangerine until creamy and add the melted butter while continuing to beat.
 Add the almond flour and mix well.